 Note: This post may contain affiliate links.
 If you choose to book through these links, I receive a small commission, which I will undoubtedly blow on more flights (it’s a vicious cycle).
 All of this internet voodoo takes place at no additional cost to you.

 My Kiwi-travel-buddy Kay and I arrived in Auckland late last night after our drive across the north island from Wellington.
 My day starts earlier than Kay’s, I have to get up to return the rental car before 8:30am about a mile from the hotel.

-When I get back to the Hilton, I stopped at the concierge desk to inquire about our time to do the Auckland Harbour Bridge Climb.
-On the way back from dinner last night we had asked about it but it was too late for the concierge to call and get us a reservation so we had to wait until this morning.
+When I get back to the Hilton, I stop at the concierge desk to inquire about our time to do the Auckland Harbour Bridge Climb.
+On the way back from dinner last night, we asked at the desk about doing the Bridge Climb.
+But it was too late for the concierge to call and get us a reservation so we had to wait until this morning.

 Bridge Climb Auckland Style

 When we get to the Bridge Climb Auckland office at the base of the bridge, we sign a waiver and are swiftly suited up with jumpsuits and a climbing belt.

 You can’t take anything up on the bridge with you because of the danger that it could fall into the traffic below.
 This includes cameras, hats, etc.

 Our guide explains that we will be hooked by our belts onto a wire running the span of the bridge.
 Then, we go through a few safety procedures and a little history and we’re off.

 Unlike the Sydney climb, you start out in Auckland on a relatively flat portion of the bridge.
 This gives you a little time to get used to the whole idea of being on a bridge while NOT in a car.
 It’s a gorgeous sunny day but it’s extremely windy up there on the bridge.